laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

 ### Software to Hardware

-* Mobile OSs can only use phones
+* Mobile OSs can only use endpoint phones
-* Mac OS X can only be on desktops and laptops
+* Mac OS X can only be on endpoint desktops and laptops
-* Windows can only be on desktops and laptops
+* Windows can only be on endpoint desktops and laptops

 ### Software to Account